conradakunga/Blog/_posts/2021-10-01-30-days-of-net-6-day-14-implicit-usings.md

 # TLDR

-Implicing usings free developers from having to repeatedly specify namespace imports.
+Implicit `usings` free developers from having to repeatedly specify namespace imports.

 **This is Day 14 of the 30 Days Of .NET 6 where every day I will attempt to explain one new / improved thing in the upcoming release of .NET 6.**